prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Fee charged by the exchange for refreshing a coin of this denomination
       fee_refresh: Amount;

+      // Fee charged by the exchange for refunding a coin of this denomination
+      fee_refund: Amount;

       // Signature with purpose
       // `TALER_SIGNATURE_MASTER_DENOMINATION_KEY_VALIDITY` over the expiration
       // dates, value and the key, created with the exchange's master key.